| African Safaris |

 Notes: Day 6, 7 & 8

-You have a full day to soak up the Victoria Falls and partake in some of the numerous activities on offer.
+You have another full day to soak up the Victoria Falls and partake in some of the numerous activities on offer.
 Visit our

 Activities Page or

-ask us to arrange your activities for you.
+contact us to help arrange your activities for you.

-This is the last day of your tour.
-After breakfast, you will have time to pack up and around mid-morning, you will be picked up for your transfer to Victoria Falls International Airport for your departure flight.
+This is sadly the last day of your Safari.
+Around mid-morning, you will be picked up for your transfer to Victoria Falls International Airport

 Per person sharing